Friday, November 27, 2015

 Night of the Kings Isla Mujeres M Watt photo

-The great thing about being an ex-pat, living in another country, is the adventure.
+The great thing about being an expat is the adventure.

-Different food, different language, and different customs – and it sure the hell isn’t exactly like “home.”
+Different foods, different language, and different customs, and it isn’t exactly like “home.”
 But that’s what makes the experience so enjoyable.

-We grimace when we hear ex-pats criticize their new country, and I don’t just mean folks that have recently moved here to Isla, I mean any ex-pat in any country.
-Unless you hold a valid passport for your new country you are not a citizen, you are a guest: plain and simple.
+We grimace when we hear foreigners criticize their new country, and I don’t just mean folks that have recently moved here to Isla, I mean any expat in any country.
+Unless you hold a valid passport for your new country, you are not a citizen, you are a guest: plain and simple.
 You are allowed to be in that country at the pleasure of the government.
 Enjoy the experience for what it is!

 Lawrie with Jordan Kowalchuk, 2000 in Canada